fabinahian/Somikoron-Coding-Challenge/README.md

 ### Description:
 This problem focused on creating a Bag of Words from a Bangla paragraph.

-## Problem 3: Web Scraping for Book Information
+## Problem 3: Web Scraping a Bangla Online Library

 ### Description:
 The task involved scraping book names, writers, book texts, and genres from a series of web pages.